Maghnie/BAC0/doc/source/connect.rst

     bacnet = BAC0.connect(ip='xxx.xxx.xxx.xxx/mask')

-And log to the web server pointing your browser to http://localhost:8111
+And log in to the web server by pointing your browser to http://localhost:8111

 .. note::
    To run BAC0 in "complete" mode, you need to install supplemental packages :